miekg/king/README.md

   performed.
 I.e. it could be "users" when the completion is trying to find users.
 If not given it the name of kong.Node is used (usually the field name in the struct).

 I use [zsh](https://zsh.org), so this is where my initial focus is.
+The [bash](https://www.gnu.org/software/bash/) completion works, but can probably be done a lot better.

 ## Supported "actions"